cao-fan/UNIPD2026_CAL/README.md

+Open the terminal in the project folder(alternatively one can """cd("<project folder>")""").
-Install Julia 1.11.7(I recommend to install julia through (JuliaUp)[https://github.com/JuliaLang/juliaup])
+Install Julia 1.11.7(I recommend to install julia through [JuliaUp](https://github.com/JuliaLang/juliaup))

-Open the terminal and cd to the installation folder and open the Julia REPL:

-> julia
+> juliaup add 1.11.7

-or if multiple versions of julia are installed:

 > julia +1.11.7

 Enter the Package Manager mode by pressing ']', then run: